libgdx/packr/README.md

 packr
 =====

 Packages your JAR, assets and a JVM for distribution on Windows (ZIP), Linux (ZIP) and Mac OS X (.app), adding a native executable file to make it appear like the app is a native app.
-Packr is most suitable for GUI applications.
+Packr is most suitable for GUI applications, such as games made with [libGDX](http://libgdx.badlogicgames.com/)

 #### [Download Packr](http://libgdx.badlogicgames.com/packr/) (jar-with-dependencies)